aws-samples/serverless-test-samples/java-test-samples/apigw-lambda-ddb/README.md

 3. #### Replace APIGW endpoint details in ```load-test-file.yaml``` and ```load-test-dynamic.yaml``` files
 4. #### ```load-test-file.yaml``` is the config file which shows how to use pre-defined test data from a csv file, whereas ```load-test-dynamic.yaml``` shows how you can have your own custom logic to generate random test data everytime.
 5. #### Run the load test using commands ````artillery run load-test-file.yml```` OR ``` artillery run load-test-dynamic.yml```
+6. #### Generating an HTML report
+   6.1 First, run a test and create a JSON report with the --output flag ```artillery run --output test-run-report.json load-test-dynamic-data.yaml``` <br><br>
+   6.2 You can then use the generated JSON report to create an HTML report: ```artillery report test-run-report.json```.
+This will create a test-run-report.json.html file in the current directory which you can open in a browser.

 For more information, please refer to the artillery [documentation](https://www.artillery.io/docs/)